 Skip to contents

-A valid condition is a character vector of predicates, where each predicate corresponds to some column name of the related data frame.
-This function checks whether the given list of character vectors x contains only such predicates that can be found in column names of given data frame data.
+A valid condition is a character vector of predicate names, where each predicate corresponds to a column name in a given data frame or matrix.
+This function verifies that each element of a list x contains only valid predicates that match column names of data.

 Usage